MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P7-Levels/content.md

 You will implement this much like we did for the **Main Menu** using the *MSButtonNode* class.

 > [info]
-> If you finding yourself needing to create button graphics, I made the *restart.png* with aptly titled [Da Button Factory](http://dabuttonfactory.com/)
+> If you finding yourself needing to create button graphics, I made the *restart.png* with aptly titled [Da Button Factory](http://dabuttonfactory.com/).
 > If you find something even better, please share it.

-Let's add the restart button to the *GameScene*
+Let's add the restart button to the *GameScene*.

 > [action]
 > Open *GameScene.sks* and drag the *restart.png* onto stage.
 I would recommend putting it near the top left corner.